 I’m lumping affiliates in with “influencers” because it’s the same basic idea.
 But if you do have an affiliate program for your product, don’t forget to give your affiliates plenty of advance notice so that they can be ready to promote your deals.

-Did you know that, according to Adobe, Black Friday 2019 was “the biggest day ever for mobile”?
-That’s because smartphones accounted for a massive 39% of all eCommerce sales on Black Friday 2019, which was a 21% increase from 2018.
-Smartphone customers spent a whopping $2.9 billion on the big day.
+Did you know that smartphones accounted for a massive 40% of all eCommerce sales on Black Friday 2020?
+Smartphone customers spent a whopping $3.6 billion on the big day.
+(Source: Adobe)

 To help, Toptal has a good roundup of mobile eCommerce best practices.

 Don’t forget about mobile site speed, either.
 While site speed is important for desktop visitors, too, mobile visitors are especially inclined to hit the back button if your site takes too long to load.
-Check out our guide with eight tips on how to speed up your mobile site.
+Check out our guide on how to speed up your mobile site.

 Since we mentioned site speed in the previous section, let’s cover that next.

-Put simply, if you want to maximize the returns on your Black Friday promotions, you need to make sure your website loads quickly.
-Your site’s speed will affect everything from how many shoppers hit the back button before even looking at your deals to the conversion rates of the shoppers that stick around.
+Put simply, if you want to maximize the returns on your Black Friday promotions, you need to speed up your WooCommerce site.
+Your site’s performance will affect everything – from how many shoppers hit the back button before even looking at your deals to the conversion rates of the shoppers that stick around.

 Basically – it’s important.

-To analyze how quickly your site is loading, you can use speed test tools like GTmetrix, Pingdom, or WebPageTest.
-Make sure to properly test your site so that you’re getting good data and also pay special attention to mobile load times because, as you learned above, mobile is also very important.
+To test your WordPress site performance, you can use speed test tools like GTmetrix, Pingdom, or WebPageTest.
+Make sure to pay special attention to mobile load times because, as you learned above, mobile is also very important.
+And don’t forget to optimize your Core Web Vitals metrics!

 If your WordPress site’s load times aren’t quite where you want them, WP Rocket offers an easy way to quickly speed up your entire site and implement WordPress performance best practices.
 All you do is activate the plugin and you’ll instantly get a speed boost.
 There are also more advanced settings that you can enable for further optimization.